Emma Stone’s Real Name Revealed: ‘La La Land’ Actress Shares Name Change Story

 She also shared her story of how hard it was to respond to a name that she was not born with.
 When she was just 16, SAG asked her to pick a new name.
 She decided to go with the name Riley Stone and for six months, she was called that.

-However, one day when she had to appear as a guest in Malcolm in the Middle, people on set asked for “Riley.”
+However, one day when she had to appear as a guest on Malcolm in the Middle, people on set asked for “Riley.”
 But she was confused and told everyone she is not Riley.
 That is when she decided she wanted to go for the name Emma Stone since “Emma” is much closer to Emily compared to “Riley.”

 Although Emma’s name is already popular in the entertainment industry, the actress admits that she misses her real name.
 But the good thing is that Emily Stone and Emma Stone are related on Google searches.
 The actress also told Jimmy Kimmel that the name Emily Stone was also the name of an America’s Next Top Model contestant.
 But it looks like the actress got her name back, based on Google results.